schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

 </linter>
 ```

+**Linter:** *schemacrawler.tools.linter.LinterForeignKeySelfReference*
+Checks tables where the foreign key self-references the primary key.
+This means that a record in the table references itself, and
+cannot be deleted.

 ## Enforcing Good Schema Design During Builds

 SchemaCrawler Lint can be configured to fail a build using a configuration file.